nq4t/log4om-webstatus/README.md

 The "Radio Off" message happens after 15 seconds of no data.
 This is done by checking the elapsed time since the timestamo was last updated; which happens every time a message comes in.

+The script contains examples of how to add additional portions of HTML.
+This was done for nq4t.com.
+They are commented out by default.
+You will need to modify this as you require.